FAQ

 DCFC (Direct Current Fast Charger): 300km/h (50kW) 600km/h (100kW) up to 1,600km/h at Tesla 250kw Supercharger.

-Lightweight electric vehicles like the Nissan LEAF and BMW’s i3 cost about 2.5¢ per km to operate, based on 12.8¢ per kWh.
+At home, charging a lightweight electric vehicles like the Nissan LEAF and BMW's i3 cost about 2.5¢ per km to operate, based on 12.8¢ per kWh.
 Heavier and more powerful EVs like Teslas cost around 3-3.5¢ per km driven.
 Filling a 24kWh car like a Nissan Leaf costs about $3.00 from empty.
 EVs with large batteries can cost up to $20 to charge.
+If you charge at a public charge station, the fees can vary a lot based on provider, location etc.

 Upon arrival, you may or may not have to authenticate the charge station.
 Some stations are “Smart Chargers”.
 They are networked and often require the users to have an account (phone app) for the charge provider.
 The user can then “unlock” the station using an app or a charging fob.
 If the station is not a “Smart Charger”, you can simply plug the J1772 or Tesla connector into your EV to begin charging.